 Welcome to My Story About Attending College Tuition Free

 My path through college was a winding one.
 My story of attending college tuition-free story is not one of getting good grades and attending a state school.
 That plays a part, but I ended up going to three different colleges to complete my bachelor’s degree, then a fourth school to complete my master’s degree.

-My final year in college was 12 years ago and I fully understand that the cost of tuition has skyrocketed since then.
+My final year in college was 12 years ago, and I fully understand that tuition costs have skyrocketed since then.
 However, in those 12 years since graduating, I have quite a bit of experience understanding the impact college has on success in the workforce.
-I’ve been a hiring manager at my day job for six years, and before that spent a couple of years as a freelance recruiter.
+I’ve been a hiring manager at my day job for six years, and before that, I spent a couple of years as a freelance recruiter.